Yegmina/PhyLabPhoneApp/README.md

 ## Download the Game

 Download this game from [Google Play Store](https://play.google.com/store/apps/details?id=com.Yegmina.PhyLabPhone).
+## Warning
+There u can see ONLY GENERAL scripts, scenes and some materials.
+This is NOT a full project!
+Sth will not work correctly.
+Assets from other creators, that I used in the program, I did not post there because of copyright rules.
 ## Project Overview

 "Physics Lab in Your Phone" is an innovative game application that addresses the issue of limited access to specialized laboratory equipment for conducting physics experiments.
 Through this app, we turn an ordinary mobile phone into a powerful portable physics laboratory, making science accessible to everyone.